IronBranded/CAD---Breach-Cost-Simulator/README.md

 <div align="center">

 ### [**🟢 Launch Simulator ➔**](https://ironbranded.github.io/CAD---Breach-Cost-Simulator/)
-*Real-time financial modeling for Law 25 & PIPEDA compliance*

 </div>

 ## Executive Overview
-In the current threat landscape, a "breach" is more than just downtime—it is a complex financial event.
-As an IR Analyst and SOC Coordinator, I developed this simulator to help organizations visualize the hidden costs of a compromise.
+In the current threat landscape, a "breach" is more than just downtime, it is a complex financial event.
+As an IR Analyst, I developed this simulator to help organizations visualize the hidden costs of a compromise.

 ### Key Calculation Vectors:
 * **Incident Scenarios:** Ransomware (Double Extortion), BEC, Data Leaks, and Insider Threats.